arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 #include "FATFileSystem.h"    // Mbed API for portable  and embedded systems

 #include "camera.h" // Arduino Mbed Core Camera APIs

+/*-----Uncomment the library and class for your specific hardware-----*/

+//#include "himax.h"  // API to read from the Himax camera found on the Portenta Vision Shield Rev.1
+// OR
-#include "himax.h"  // API to read from the Himax camera found on the Portenta Vision Shield
+#include "hm0360.h" // API to read from the Himax camera found on the Portenta Vision Shield Rev.2
 ```

 Then define the following objects with their respective constructor (`blockDevice` and `fileSystem` objects), needed for getting access to the SD Card and the file system.